NLRB Holds Union's Display of Inflatable Rat at Secondary Employer to be Lawful

 The Brandon Regional Medical Center decision gives greater protection to unions seeking to pressure secondary employers into refusing to work with non-union contractors.
 It is important for employers to understand the union's ability to target secondary employers in this regard and to respond appropriately without violating the Act.

-If you have any questions about the Brandon Regional Medical Center case, please feel free to contact any member of Varnum's Labor & Employment Relations Group.
+If you have any questions about the Brandon Regional Medical Center case, please feel free to contact any member of Varnum's Labor and Employment Practice Team.